Nevada Labor Laws Guide

 Sick leave

-Paid sick leave is a type of required leave for all employers in Nevada, and it’s regulated by the Mandatory Paid Leave law.
-According to the law, employers with 50 or more employees must offer 40 hours of paid sick leave — at least when it comes to their full-time employees.
+According to Nevada law, private employers with 50 or more employees must offer 40 hours of paid sick leave, at least when it comes to their full-time employees.

 Family and medical leave

-This is a type of required leave that all employers in the state of Nevada must provide their employees with.
-Eligibility for this type of leave is regulated by the Family and Medical Leave Act or FMLA.
+This is a type of required leave that all employers in the state of Nevada must provide to their employees.

 To be eligible, an employee must have worked for the employer for at least a year and at least 1,250 work hours.
-Note that this is applicable for employers with over 50 employees only.
+Note that this is only applicable for employers with over 50 employees.

 Additionally, in an effort to protect the families of the Armed Services, Congress amended the FMLA in 2008.